 After less than one week after the transplant, your plants will go back to their vegetative growth, assuming you are able to provide them with thirteen hours or more of sunlight.
 If you are not seeing any results, try exposing them to light for 48 straight hours or more, and then you can allow them to go outside (if growing outdoors) where they will sync with the normal, seasonal patterns of light.

-There are numerous ways to clone your plants once you have your cuttings.
+There are numerous ways to clone cannabis plants once you have your cuttings.
 In fact, you can root your cuttings in Rockwool, peat moss, soil or even water.
 Choose the method that works best for you.
 Below are examples of how to root in Rockwool, soil or water.
 If you choose to use peat moss, follow the instructions on the packaging.

 Whether you choose to clone feminized or autoflowering strains, you can buy seeds of your choice from my wide seed selection.